Landlord Evictions Attorney Tacoma, WA

 - Lawsuit served if tenants fail to comply with Notice.

 - If tenants do not respond to Lawsuit in one week, a Court Order is obtained for $ owed and for Sherriff to process eviction.

 - Sheriff serves eviction (Writ) next day.
 Gives tenants one week.

 - If tenants do not move out, Sheriff will schedule date and time for eviction.
 Client is responsible for having tenants personal property moved while Sheriff is present.

-While most legal services are performed for an hourly fee, we process evictions for our clients on a fixed fee basis.
-The amount of the fee is dependent upon whether the tenants fail to respond to the lawsuit (uncontested case), or answer in writing and request a hearing (contested case).
+While most legal services are performed for an hourly fee, we process evictions for our clients on a fixed fee basis in most instances.
+The amount of the fee is dependent upon whether the tenant fails to respond to the lawsuit (uncontested case), or answers in writing and requests a hearing (contested case).

 For a quote, please contact us to discuss your particular case.

 Process server (estimate) $100 per tenant; Filing fee ($86.50 - $198.50); Ex Parte Fee ($41.50); Writ fee ($20 - $22); Sheriff fee (estimate) $100 per tenant.
 Costs vary by County.